Managing Money as a Couple

 Having common goals and working toward them together is one of the most powerful things you can do in your relationship.
 But without having conversations with your partner to set goals and make a plan, you leave it all up to chance.

-Use your budget meetings as an opportunity to check in and benchmark your progress towards those goals. [ Not sure how to set effective goals?
-Read this. ]
+Use your budget meetings as an opportunity to check in and benchmark your progress towards those goals. [ Not sure where to start?
+Here are some tips on how to set financial goals ]

 Equally as important, is to set goals as individuals to nurture and fill your cup so you can bring your best self to the relationship.
 For example, I have a passion for rock climbing, and Rebecca enjoys travel and exploring new places.
 We make sure to give each other the time and money to do things either with or without the other person.